mcreng/MSxDJI/upload_images/README.md

-# Upload tagged images on Custom Vsision platform
+# Upload tagged images to Custom Vsision platform

 1. Run `pip install azure-cognitiveservices-vision-customvision`.
 2. Download and extract "generated" folder to the root of this project.